How Redox Compares to Other Operating Systems

 "Everything is a File"

 In a model largely inspired by Plan 9, in Redox, resources can be socket-like or file-like, providing a more unified system API.
 Resources are named using paths, similar to what you would find in Linux or another Unix system.
 But when referring to a resource that is being managed by a particular resource manager, you can address it using a scheme-rooted path.
-We will explain this later, in Schemes, and Resources.
+We will explain this later, in the Schemes and Resources page.

 The kernel